Isaac talks to DrB about online eczema advice and apps

 habit-reversal-and-eczema-advice-online-and-apps

 Isaac has a BSc in Psychology from the University of Birmingham UK, is a serial entrepreneur and currently lives in Toronto, Canada where he works as a director of start-ups and partnerships at a financial institution.
 Previously a long time eczema sufferer, ten years ago his life was changed after discovering the effectiveness of habit reversal and The Combined Approach.
-He has now adapted the approach into an online programme and has exciting plans to offer it as a mobile app.
+Here he talks to DrB about his experience, online advice and how artificial intelligence may help more people with atopic eczema to help themselves...

 DrB: How were things for you before you tried habit reversal and The Combined Approach?